The journal has an uncapped international readership, with a daily average of 280 readers per day. More detailed metrics are available here.

-Monograph and data publication costs are usually permissible in grant applications.
-Such funds are infinitely harder to find later on if they are not included in the initial application stage.
+Monograph and data publication costs are sometimes permissible in grant applications (funds are infinitely harder to find later on if they are not included in the initial application stages).
 We advise you talk to us at the earliest opportunity to get an estimate for inclusion.
 Data publication costs can include publication of a data-rich extended article.

 If your research is funded by one of the UK Research Councils (e.g. AHRC, ESPRC, NERC) then the APC can usually be covered via your University's central block grant fund.
-Just ask your institutional librarian for more details.
+Just ask your institutional librarian or fund manager for more details.

 The decision to accept an article in principle is independent of payment/ability to pay.
 Waivers will be considered on a case-by-case basis but will only be available as staffing and resources allow.
 Authors may be eligible to apply to our Open Access Archaeology fund (as long as donation levels permit).
 Please indicate you plan to do this in your proposal and note that your application to this fund requires you to have had your proposal accepted and for there to be a draft ready to submit.
 Applications to the fund may be submitted at any time but are just reviewed 3 times a year.

 The APC is derived from a combination of word length and technical requirements as well as a proportion of our fixed costs which enables us to ensure the long-term sustainability of the journal.
 Considering that authors can deposit all manner of digital data, visuals and texts of any size and quantity, and that the journal undertakes to archive every element in each publication, we believe that this offers value for money.

 |Production costs (editing, copy editing, mark up, digital development etc.)||31%|